 How do Indigenous people view the world?
 How does Indigenous knowledge inform the world around us?

-Learn the language while also exploring the riches of Italy's cultural past and its dynamic present.
+Learn Italian while also exploring the riches of Italy's cultural past and its dynamic present.

 This major offers you a passport to appreciating one of Asia's foremost economic and cultural powerhouses.